-Barnacre-with-Bonds is a Civil Parish in the Wyre District of Lancashire, with a population of approximately 1,711.
-The parish covers a large area to the South and East of Garstang, including the settlements of Bonds, Bowgreave, Barnacre & Calder Vale.
+Barnacre-with-Bonds is a Civil Parish in the Wyre District of Lancashire.
+According to the 2001 census it had a population of 1,751 increasing to 2,148 at the 2011 Census.
+The parish covers a large area to the South and East of Garstang, including the settlements of Bonds, Bowgreave, Barnacre and Calder Vale.

 In Bonds is the Church of St Mary & St Michael, an active Roman Catholic church in the diocese of Lancaster.
 The church is designated by English Heritage as a grade II listed building.
 The church replaced an earlier chapel in the town of Garstang, and was built in 1857-58.
 The church and associated presbytery, school and school master's house were designed by the Lancaster architect E.G.Paley.

 Next to the church is St Mary & St Michael Roman Catholic voluntary aided primary school.
 The first part of the school was erected in 1858.
 The school serves children ages 4-11 and looks out towards Greenhalgh Castle & the Bowland Fells.

 Also at Bonds: The Cornmill nursing and residential care home, Humming birds pre-school and Kiddies day nursery.